Poisonite/MakeMKV-Auto-Rip/CONTRIBUTING.md

 - Check existing issues to avoid duplicates
 - Test with the latest version
-- Verify the issue isn't configuration-related
+- Verify the issue isn't configuration-related (check `config.yaml` format and values)

 When you create a bug report, GitHub will guide you through our bug report template to ensure we get all the information needed to help you.
 P.S.
 Thank you so much for helping to improve MakeMKV Auto Rip in any capacity!
 Your feedback is truly appreciated!